 As an organization of freelancers, we respect your time and expertise.
 We offer long lead times for course creation; fair, equitable standardized fees; and support with syllabus development and using our course site.
 We’ll also handle all aspects of administration, including processing enrollments and registrations, and we’ll promote your course in our newsletters and social media.

-Click the appropriate button to propose a webinar, a traditional course, or a self-paced course.
+Click the appropriate button for the type of course you want to propose.
 We believe every editorial freelancer has something unique to share about working in this field; every perspective is welcome, and no idea is too niche.
 Members of marginalized communities are especially encouraged to send in pitches.
 We look forward to hearing from you!